BowenFu/matchit.cpp/GUIDE.md

 // app with projection returning scalar types is supported by constexpr match. static_assert(isLarge(100));
 ```
 Note that `_ * _` generates a function object that computes the square of the input, can be considered the short version of `[](auto&& x){ return x*x;}`.

-Can we bind the value if we have already extract them?
-Sure, Identifier Pattern is for you.
+We suggest using this only for very short and simple functions.

+## Identifier Pattern

+Users can bind values with `Identifier Pattern`.
-Let's log the square result, with Identifier Pattern the codes would be
+Logging the details when detecting large values can be useful for the example above.
+With Identifier Pattern the codes would be

 ```C++
 #include <iostream>